Shopify/mobile-buy-sdk-ios/README.md

 #### Customer Update [⤴](#table-of-contents)

 Input objects, like `Storefront.MailingAddressInput`, use `Input<T>` type to represent optional fields and distinguish `nil` values from `undefined` values.

-Let's take `Storefront.CustomerUpdateInput` as an example and see how we'd tackle updating a customer's phone number:
+The following example uses `Storefront.CustomerUpdateInput` to show how to update a customer's phone number:

 ```swift
 let input = Storefront.CustomerUpdateInput(